 The strange feather pattern is caused when the primary feathers grow faster than the wing structure.
 While the exact cause is not known, many cases can be traced to diet.

 Excess protein and calcium can cause unusually fast growth.
-For this reason you want to avoid feeding your ducklings grower feed meant for meat birds.
+For this reason, you want to avoid feeding your ducklings grower feed formulated for meat birds.
 Meat birds need the excess protein to grow fast, ducks being raised for pets or eggs do not.